Query Rewriting for Retrieval-Augmented Large Language Models: Experiments

-Inspired by AGIEval \cite{zhong2023agieval}, we utilize human standardized exam problems.
-(1) We selected subjects that are less dependent on in-domain information.
-For example, to solve a math problem or a passage reading comprehension problem, the students may analyze the problem description or the passage.
-But for a history question, the students may make more efforts on recalling their knowledge.
-We construct our Chinese gaokao set with the subsets of history, geography, biology and physics of AGIEval.
-(2) JEC-QA-KB \citet{zhong2019jec} consists of multiple choice problems in National Judicial Examination of China, which is also partially included in AGIEval \cite{zhong2023agieval}.
-(3) Massive Multi-task Language Understanding (MMLU) \cite{hendryckstest2021mmlu} is also exam questions datasets in 4 categories: humanities, STEM, social sciences and other.
+For multiple-choice QA, our evaluation is conducted on Massive Multi-task Language Understanding (MMLU) \cite{hendryckstest2021mmlu}, an exam question dataset including 4 categories: Humanities, STEM, Social Sciences, and Other.
+Each category is split into 80\% for the training set and 20\% for the test set.

-Multi-choice QA can be formulated as $\{(q, a)_i\}, q = [q^{\prime}, \{c_{j}\}]$, where $c$ denotes the choices.
-The question along with choices are rewritten into search queries.
-The answer is one or more options, e.g., \textit{A,C}.
-The EM and F$_{1}$ scores are reported as metrics and used to derive the reward.
+Multiple-choice QA can be formulated as $\{(q^{\prime}, a)_i\}$, where $q^{\prime} = [q, c_0, c_1, c_2, c_3]$. $c$ denotes the options, generally there are four for each question.
+The retrieved documents that are included in the officially provided contaminated lists are ignored.
+The questions with options are rewritten into search queries.
+The answer is one option. $EM$ is reported as metrics and used for the reward.

+We use ChatGPT as a frozen rewriter and the reader.
+We also use Vicuna-13B as the reader for evaluation due to the rate limit issue of ChatGPT.
+More information on datasets and training setup are presented in the appendix.